 During the following years, West Georgia College became one of the fastest growing institutions of higher learning in the South.
-From an enrollment of 576 in 1957, the institution's student body now numbers almost 12,000.
-West Georgia offers twelve undergraduate degrees: the Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Science in Chemistry, Bachelor of Science in Education, Bachelor of Science in Nursing, Bachelor of Business Administration, Bachelor of Music, Bachelor of Science in Environmental Science, and Bachelor of Science in Environmental Studies with majors in 60 different fields.
+From an enrollment of 576 in 1957, the institution's student body now numbers over 12,000.

 The Board of Regents in 1988 approved opening the Newnan Center, a joint effort involving the Newnan-Coweta Chamber of Commerce and other business, civic and educational leaders in the area.
 In 2013, the Board of Regents of the University System of Georgia voted to approve the acquisition of the real property at 80 W. Jackson Street, the site of the historic Newnan Hospital facility.
-UWG will serve students students from this new site in early 2015.
-With an enrollment of more than 500, the Newnan Center provides core curriculum, as well as full bachelor and masters programs, and dual enrollment for high school students.
+UWG began serving students from this new site in summer 2015.
+With an enrollment of more than 500, the Newnan Center will provide core curriculum, as well as full bachelor and masters programs, and dual enrollment for high school students.
 (See Public Services chapter.)

 In June, 1996, the Board of Regents of the University System of Georgia awarded the institution university status and officially changed the name of West Georgia College to the State University of West Georgia, and in 2005 it became the University of West Georgia.
 The University has seen significant growth in recent years.
-Two new phases of residential housing provide variety to on-campus students including the apartment-style Center Pointe Suites, the Oaks and the East Village Dining Hall, and recently renovated Bowdon Hall.
-The campus center (student recreational facility), University Bookstore and the Visual Arts Building provide more access to students, while the Coliseum and the Athletic Operations Building offer new space for UWG's expanding Athletics program.
-When all projects are complete, the gross asset value of the University's facilities will be approximately $300 million.
+Two phases of residential housing provide variety to on-campus students including the apartment-style Center Pointe Suites, the Oaks and the East Village Dining Hall, and Bowdon Hall.
+The Campus Center (student recreational facility), University Bookstore and the Visual Arts Building provide more access to students, while the Coliseum and the Athletic Operations Building offer space for UWG's expanding Athletics program.
+The gross asset value of the University's facilities is proximately $300 million.
 The University has grown to nearly 645 acres.

 Presidents of the University